nearform/github-snooze-chrome-extension/README.md

 - `repo`: used for getting the repository information, such as last update date time on issues and pull requests
 - `read:user`: used for retrieving the current logged in user information _(GitHub ID and username)_

+## Installation via the Chrome Web Store
+The [GitHub Snooze Extension](https://chrome.google.com/webstore/detail/github-snooze/jeecjllabmgondbmnnlogkkaafjcgbck) is available in the Chrome Web Store.
+You can install it as a regular extension.

 ## Usage instructions for the users
 In order to use this extension locally, you have to complete the following steps: